cjcarvajal/sentiment-analysis/README.md

 classified_labels = final_dataframe[final_dataframe['label']!=-1]['label']
 ```

-Finally, I took the classified subset and splitted it into training and testing, again using fixed position on the data.
+Finally, I take the classified subset and split it into training and testing, again using fixed position on the data.
 This was a tradeoff instead of using the [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) (which I recommend due to the randomness of the process) because of memory issues.

 ### Training

-I used a RandomForestClassifier as experiment, you could use some others [classification methods](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble) to get better results.
+I use a **RandomForestClassifier** as experiment, you could use some others [classification methods](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble) to get better results.

 The results of this method are: